ElegantEngineeringTech/laravel-seo/README.md

 composer require elegantly/laravel-seo
 ```

-You can publish the config file with:
+Next, publish the config file:

 ```bash
 php artisan vendor:publish --tag="seo-config"
 ```

-This is the content of the published config file:
+### Config File Overview

+The configuration file (`config/seo.php`) allows you to customize the default SEO behavior for your application.
+Here's a snippet with all available settings:

 ```php
 return [